Japan Series

 Every current team in the NPB has won the Japan Series at least once.
 The team with the most championships is the Yomiuri Giants, who have won the Japan Series twenty-two times.
 In 2004, the Pacific League instituted a three-team stepladder playoff format to determine the league champion, while the Central League champion had a long wait before the Japan Series.
 During this time, the Pacific League won four consecutive Series from 2003 to 2006.
 Starting with the 2007 postseason, both leagues adopted the Climax Series to determine their champions.
 The Climax Series involves the top three finishers in each league, though the format gives a significant advantage to the team with the best record in each league.

 On November 6, 2010, the Chunichi Dragons and Chiba Lotte Marines played the longest game in Japan Series history.
 It lasted fifteen innings and resulted in a 2–2 draw, with the game lasting 5 hours and 43 minutes.
 Only Game 2 of the 2022 Japan Series on October 23, 2022, came close, with the Orix Buffaloes and Tokyo Yakult Swallows playing to a 3–3 draw after 12 innings, lasting 5 hours and 3 minutes.

 Even though the Central League is historically more victorious, in recent years, the Pacific League has been catching up in titles.
-Currently, the Central League has 38 titles, while the Pacific League has 37 titles.
+Currently, each league has won 38 times.
 The Pacific League won eight consecutive Japan Series championships from 2013 to 2020, with six by the Fukuoka SoftBank Hawks, and one each by the Hokkaido Nippon-Ham Fighters and Tohoku Rakuten Golden Eagles.
 The streak was broken in 2021, with the Tokyo Yakult Swallows beating the Orix Buffaloes.